jbanda15/docs/en/administration/projects/node-execution/ssh.md

 You can embed context property references within the key storage path such as `${job.project}`.
 See [[page:manual/job-workflows.md#context-variables]].

+### Force PTY

+In some cases, when you start processes in the background using commands or scripts, it is expected that processes will be killed when the ssh session ends.
+If you do not use "Force PTY", the process tree on the remote node could continue running after the ssh session ends.

+You can define an always-set-pty node attribute to always use a particular value in a node, for example:
+`<node name = "nodeName" always-set-pty = "true" />`

+The property can be configured at the project level, it must be taken into account that the value of the node will overwrite the value configured in the project.

 ### SCP File Copier

 In addition to the general SSH configuration mentioned for in this section, some additional configuration can be done for SCP.